-Yep, still working on that ham.
+Yep, still working on that ham from a few days ago.
 Do you think the salt in that thing can preserve my insides?
 I'd say yes but hey you only live once right?

-It’s the weekend — and we were behind in errands, so today was a sandwich kind of day (Quick and lazy meals for the win!).
+Days, when you're behind in errands, are sandwich kind days here.
+(Quick and lazy meals for the win!).
 Although this sandwich had a bit more steps than a quick slap together sandwich, but it was the weekend so we could spare an extra few mins for that melty gooey cheesy goodness.

 While I was putting this together, I had a craving for something maple so I apologize that there is no maple syrup in my ingredients image below.
 It was something I thought of after I took that picture.

-I used a ciabatta bun, seeing as I had — oh I don’t know — 30 of them, from good ol’ Costco.
-Remind me again why a household of 2 needs to shop there again? 🙂 Their baked goods are fantastic but if you don't have ciabatta, any bread works just as well 🙂
+I used a ciabatta bun, seeing as I had give or take - 30 of them laying around (gotta love Costco.)
+If you don't have ciabatta, any bread works just as well 🙂

 The shape of the bun doesn't really have an optimal surface area for a pan to bread browning for proper crisping so I flipped the top half of the bun upside down!
 The more bread touching the pan, the more crispy garlicky buttery goodness!

 Let's talk cheese.
 Lately, it seems that everyone's been oohing and ahhing about the fancy cheeses.
-There's no doubt the popularity of these fancy cheeses are on the rise.
-My local supermarket (nothing fancy) is starting to serve up hundred’s of variety of different types of fancy shmancy cheeses as well.
+There's no doubt the popularity of these fancy cheeses is on the rise.
+My local supermarket (nothing fancy) is starting to serve up hundreds of variety of different types of fancy-schmancy cheeses as well.
 But let's be honest here, cheese is cheese and all cheese fancy or not is good. 🙂 I opted to use smoked cheese only because I had it on hand (good ol' Costco again), but you can use any type of cheese and the sandwich will turn out just as delicious.

 After you assemble this tower of deliciousness, drizzle some maple syrup and heat it up in the pan to crisp it up and enjoy it while it's hot and gooey!